s-p-c-git/Table-visualizer/README.md

 ### Assumptions :

-The user will uploads a data file (preferrably csv for this task) in the streamlit user interface, and the openAI model will slice it upto 30 rows and creates a dataframe out of it and feed it to our prompt, which will analyse and generate a visualization code to display graphs/charts.
+1) The user will uploads a data file (preferrably csv for this task) in the streamlit user interface. file_size < 10 MB
+2) OpenAI model will slice it upto 30 rows and creates a dataframe out of it.
+3) Dataframe is then feeded to the prompt.
+4) Prompt instructs the model to generate code that can be used to display graphs for given data.

 ## Code workflow 🧮